 The first national kapa haka competitions were held in 1972 in Rotorua.
 In the early 2000s two of the top national kapa haka teams, Ngāti Rangiwewehi and Te Matarae i O Rehu, were from Te Arawa.
 Kapa haka continued to be performed for tourists at venues such as Te Puia in Rotorua and Wairākei Terraces near Taupō, as well as Ko Tāne in Willowbank Wildlife Reserve, Christchurch.

-While tourism helped foster Māori arts and crafts, it has also raised issues of authenticity.
+While tourism helped foster Māori arts and crafts, it also raised issues of authenticity.
 Plastic tiki, Māori dolls in traditional costume and Māori-themed tablecloths and tea towels are all examples of ‘Maoriana’ sold to tourists.
-Māori carvings and weaving have also been mass-produced for the tourist market.
+Māori carvings and weaving have been mass-produced for the tourist market.
 A 1994 meeting of the Aotearoa Maori Tourism Federation raised concerns about the machine mass-production of tiki and tekoteko (carved figures) – some were culturally offensive and all appropriated Māori cultural property.